-The primary objective of the Fund is to generate returns in USD, its capital raising currency.
+Amongst other the primary objective of the Fund is to generate returns in USD, its capital raising currency.
 The liquidity of the Fund is managed on a day-to-day basis in USD in order to handle the issue, acquisitions and resale of the Fund's redeemable participating shares and the Fund's performance is evaluated in USD.